Moving forward in the face of uncertainty

-For more specific information about how to implement this strategy as well as other tips, please access the link below:
+For more specific information about how to implement this strategy as well as other tips, please access the links below:

 Worry, stress or anxiety can feel like a series of thoughts or images that can take us in many different directions.
 In times of significant stress, feelings can quickly escalate and make us feel frozen or even panicked.
 A few things that can help:

 - Practice identifying the different types of worry (like worrying about current versus hypothetical/future situations).
-Doing this can helps us to respond more effectively.
+Doing this can help us to respond more effectively.

 - Try strategies like muscle relaxation, mindfulness and deep breathing to manage those in-the-moment emotional and physical sensations associated with worry and stress.